CSC207-UofT/course-project-team-scouts/phase2/design_document.md

 ## Design Patterns

-In the [Phase 1 Design Document](https://github.com/CSC207-UofT/course-project-team-scouts/blob/main/phase1/design_document.md#design-patterns), we discussed the different design patterns we have implemented (or not implemented).
+In the [Phase 1 Design Document](https://github.com/CSC207-UofT/course-project-team-scouts/blob/main/phase1/design_document.md#design-patterns) (click for more details), we discussed the different design patterns we have implemented or considered.
 This includes:

 - **Adapter design pattern**, implemented using the `InputAdapter` interface and `CSVAdapter` class.
 - **Factory design pattern**, implemented using the `PlayerFactory` class.
-  - Now uses an enum, TODO TODO TODO.
 - **Builder design pattern**, implemented using the `InputBuilder` class
   - Now uses an enum, `InputType`.
-  - Now creates additional product classes: TODO, TODO, TODO.
+  - Now creates additional product classes: `InputLogin`, `InputTeamName`, `InputTeamAttributes`.
 - **Decorator design pattern**, *NOT* implemented since it was unnecessary.

 In Phase 2, we have not identified any additional design patterns that are applicable to our program.